jasonptoups/donor-explorer/README.md

 Back-end: [https://github.com/jasonptoups/donor-explorer-backend](https://github.com/jasonptoups/donor-explorer-backend)

 ## Assignment
 I made this for my final project at General Assembly.
+This was a solo project.
 The assignment was to make an app in 1 week using any technologies we wish.
 I was able to build this app with no instructor-help, instead relying on many, many Google searches.

 ## Purpose
 Donor Explorer uses the Federal Election Commission API to make it easier to explore donors and their relationships.
 Users can use the Search tab to search for any donors, provided they give a first name, last name, and city location.
 The resulting table will fill in with donors that match.